Ion Permeation in Nanoscale Films: Fundamental Limitation and Evaluation of Dielectric Properties: Model Derivation and Approximation

-\textit{The relation between self-energy profile and ion permeability.} Consider steady-state 1D ion transport across a membrane of thickness $d$, as sketched in Fig. \ref{fig:sketch}.
-The ion is subject to position-dependent potential $U(z)$ that is added to a position and thickness-independent intrinsic potential $U_0$ coming from local (short-range) interactions such as ion solvation, steric exclusion etc. \cite{yaroshchuk2001non, geise2014fundamental, freger2020ion}.
-We assume that ion transport is controlled by diffusion and migration, therefore the steady-state ion concentration $C(z)$ and flux $\textbf{J}$ within the film are given by the Nernst–Planck equation \cite{freger2020ion}
+\textit{Relation between self-energy profile and ion permeability.} We consider steady-state one-dimensional ion transport across a membrane of thickness $d$, as sketched in Fig.~\ref{fig:sketch}.
+The ion is subject to a position-dependent electrostatic self-energy $U(z)$ arising from long-range interactions, which is superimposed on a position and thickness-independent intrinsic contribution $U_0$.
+The latter accounts for local, short-range effects such as ion solvation, steric exclusion, and molecular friction within the membrane \cite{yaroshchuk2001non, geise2014fundamental, freger2020ion}.

-where $D$ is the ion diffusivity.
-Multiplying both sides by the integrating factor $e^{U}$ and integrating from $z=0$ to $z=d$ yields